chris-paganon/vue-ai-tools/README.md

 6. Start the development server: `npm run dev`.
 7. Open your browser and navigate to `http://localhost:3000`

+This is it, you should now have the VueAI.tools web app running locally.
+You can start chatting with your fully local VueJS AI assistant. no data is sent to external servers.

 #### Optional: Build the index outside docker
 If you would like to build the local vector index from python directly instead of python inside docker (if you are having trouble with python & GPU inside docker for example).